Sharp interaction estimates and their application: existence of normalized ground states to coupled Schr\"odinger systems with potentials

-\br\lab{remark:lambda=0} For these Lagrange multipliers $\lambda_1$ and $\lambda_2$, from a physical point of view it represents the chemical potentials of standing waves.
+\begin{remark} For these Lagrange multipliers $\lambda_1$ and $\lambda_2$, from a physical point of view it represents the chemical potentials of standing waves.
 We point out that there are situations in the Bose-Einstein condensate theory that requires the chemical potentials are positive, see \cite{LiebSeiringerSolovejYngvason2005,Pitaevskii2003}.
-By a well known result own to Frank H. Clarke(see \cite[Theorem 1]{Clarke1976}), we always have that $\lambda_1\geq 0$ and $\lambda_2\geq 0$, see also Proposition \ref{prop:minimizer} in Section \ref{sec:properties-Ca}.
-When $V_\iota(x)$ is not of radial, to prove the strict binding inequality, we need a sharp decay estimation of the positive solution.
-And that the positiveness of the Lagrange multipliers plays an crucial role.
-Hence, we need to exclude the case of $\lambda_\iota=0$.
+By a well-known result own to Frank H. Clarke(see \cite[Theorem 1]{Clarke1976}), we always have that $\lambda_1\geq 0$ and $\lambda_2\geq 0$, see also Proposition \ref{prop:minimizer} in Section \ref{sec:properties-Ca}.
+When $V_\iota(x)$ is not of radial, to prove the strict sub-additive inequality, we need a sharp decay estimation of the positive solution.
+And that the positiveness of the Lagrange multipliers plays an crucial role in proving the $L^2$-compactness.
+Hence, we need to exclude the case of $\lambda_\iota=0$ $(\iota =1,\ 2)$.
 Just because of this, we need to use the known Liouville type result.
-Observing that $\partial_\iota G(u_1,u_2)\geq 0$ in $\R^N$, $\iota=1,2$.
-So by the known Liouville type results, one can see that $\lambda_\iota>0, \iota=1,2$, provided $1\leq N\leq 4$.
+Observing that $\partial_\iota G(u_1,u_2)\geq 0$ in $\mathbb{R}^N$, $\iota=1,2$.
+So by the known Liouville type results, one can see that $\lambda_\iota>0$ provided $1\leq N\leq 4$.
 From a mathematical point of view, it seems that $\lambda_\iota=0$ may happen for high dimension case without any other condition.
-However, if suppose $p_1,q_1\leq (2,2+\frac{2}{N-2}]$ in addition to the assumptions, one can also exclude the case of $\lambda_\iota=0$, see for instance \cite[Lemma A.2]{Ikoma2014}.
-For our case, see Lemma \ref{lemma:20210414-l1} in Section \ref{sec:compactness-proof-Th2}. \er
+However, if suppose $p_1,q_1\in (2,2+\frac{2}{N-2}]$ in addition to the assumptions, one can also exclude the case of $\lambda_\iota=0$, see for instance \cite[Lemma A.2]{Ikoma2014}.
+For our case, see Lemma \ref{lemma:20210414-l1} in Section \ref{sec:compactness-proof-Th2}. \end{remark}